robenkleene/audio-references/max/max-for-live.md

 3. Delete those duplicated files
 4. Close and re-open the project

+#### Troubleshooting

+Sometimes duplicate files get created even if nothing has been modified (which means they'll get re-created every time we unfreeze) in this case, deleting the files after unfreezing, then closing the project and re-opening it should work to get it referencing the right files.

 ### Isolated Testing

 When preparing Max packages for release: Make sure to test without the source folder for the patch in Max's Search Paths, otherwise it may pick up a dependency that isn't actually in the bundle.